Rosuav/EU4Parse/README.md

 - Plot each country's army strength in the table with a graph showing its change from one save to the next
 - Graph the progression of the war as the sum of each side's army strengths
 - Is it possible to show history of battles and how they affected war strength?
 At very least, show every save sighted.

+QUIRK: Sighted an issue with the savefile having an arraymap in it, causing the fast parser to fail.
+It happened in the "history" of a now-defunct colonial nation (not sure if it was a problem while the nation existed), with an empty {} inserted prior to the date-keyed entries.
+- The slow parser still worked, so this wasn't a major problem, but it's a nuisance.
+- Manually hacking out the empty array from the start fixed the problem, and a subsequent save worked fine.